ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/26_Electrical/260536 Cable Trays.md

    1. Drawings and general provisions of the Contract, including General and Supplementary Conditions and Division 1 Specification Sections, apply to this Section.
 1. SUMMARY
    1. This Section includes steel cable trays and accessories of types and sizes as specified and indicated, including tees, fittings and other accessories in order to provide a complete system.
-1. REFERENCES**
-   1. American Society for Testing and Materials (ASTM)
+1. REFERENCES*   1.
+American Society for Testing and Materials (ASTM)
    1. A123 - Specification for Zinc (Hot-Dip Galvanized) Coatings on Iron and Steel Products.
    1. A653 - Specification for Steel Sheet, Zinc-Coated (Galvanized) or Zinc-Iron Alloy-Coated (Galvannealed) by the Hot-Dip Process.
    1. National Electrical Manufacturers Association (NEMA)
    1. VE 1 - Metallic Cable Tray Systems.
-1. SUBMITTALS**
-   1. Product Data:
+1. SUBMITTALS*   1.
+Product Data:
       1. Include data indicating components, dimensions, and finishes for each type of cable tray indicated.
    1. Shop drawings:
       1. For Each Type Of Cable Tray: